databricks/terraform-provider-databricks/docs/resources/metastore.md

 The following arguments are required:

 * `name` - Name of metastore.
 * `storage_root` - Path on cloud storage account, where managed [databricks_table](table.md) are stored.
-Change forces new resource.
+Change forces creation of a new resource.
 * `owner` - (Optional) Username/groupname of Metastore owner.
 * `force_destroy` - (Optional) Destroy metastore regardless of its contents.

 ## Import

-This resource can be imported via ID:
+This resource can be imported by ID:

 ```bash
 $ terraform import databricks_metastore.this <id>